pschnapp/FULE/doc/Usage.md

 FULE is a layout engine for calculating the positions of visual elements on screen and adjusting these positions in response to input.
 While it does not draw the the elements or facilitate interactions with them -- these are left up to you -- it does try to give you a leg up in your effort to do so!

-Creating a layout with FULE can be done at a high level utilizing its predefined containers, at a low level with the `LayoutDesign` and `Layout` types using guides, or at a mix of both levels.
+Creating a layout with FULE can be done at a high level utilizing its predefined containers, at a low level with the `LayoutDesign` type using guides, or at a mix of both levels.
 There are some simple examples in the [examples](../examples/) directory if you'd like to view some working code.

 This document goes over FULE's essential concepts and discusses how to integrate FULE into your project.